 Nonprobate Transfers (Contractual Arrangements, Multipleparty Accounts, POD Designations, TOD Registrations)

-WHEN AN INDIVIDUAL DIES, MONTANA LAWS
+WHEN AN INDIVIDUAL DIES, MONTANA LAWS PROVIDE FOR

 Contractual Nonprobate Transfers